cjsv/uuid/README.md

 uuid
 ====

-This module provides a mechanism for creating UUIDs as defined by RFC-4122, ITU-T X.667 (09/2004), and ISO/IEC 9834-8:2005.
+This Erlang module provides a mechanism for creating UUIDs as defined by RFC-4122, ITU-T X.667 (09/2004), and ISO/IEC 9834-8:2005.
 Additional functions are provided for comparing names against those UUIDs derived from them, and for splitting UUIDs into their format-dependent